Skip to main content

 Fig1.14.png Fig. 1.14.
 Schematic diagram of a two-way crossed experimental design (a) as originally described; (b) in terms of the cell structure; and (c) as in (a), but with the order of the factors swapped.

 This design is crossed because, for every level of factor A, we find all levels of factor B, and vice versa.
 A crossed design is also identifiable as one for which we could just as easily have swapped the order of the factors, either in the description or as drawn in a schematic diagram (Fig. 1.14c).
-A common mistake is to assume that one factor is nested within another (see Nested designs below), just because of the order in which the factors happen to be listed, or the perception that one factor physically occurs within another (e.g., treatments within sites or blocks), when, in fact, the order of the factors is readily swapped (e.g., because all treatments occur at all sites and the treatments have the same name and meaning at all sites).
+A common mistake is to assume that one factor is nested within another (see Nested designs), just because of the order in which the factors happen to be listed, or the perception that one factor physically occurs within another (e.g., treatments within sites or blocks), when, in fact, the order of the factors is readily swapped (e.g., because all treatments occur at all sites and the treatments have the same name and meaning at all sites).

 Perhaps the most important additional feature of a crossed design is that the two factors can interact.
 By an interaction, we mean that the size and/or the direction of the effects for one factor are not consistently additive, but instead they depend on which level of the other factor you happen to be talking about.
 An interaction between two factors contributes an additional term to the model, so an additional sum of squares appears as a ‘Source’ in the PERMANOVA table.
 For the present experimental design, partitioning of the total variation therefore yields the following terms: